drush-ops/drush/README.txt

 Many commands support a --pipe option which returns machine readable output.
 See `drush pm-list --status=enabled --pipe` as an example

+Very intensive scripts can exhaust your available PHP memory.
+One remedy is to just restart automatically using bash.
+For example:

+    while true; do drush search-index; sleep 5; done

 EXAMPLES
 --------
 Inside the "examples" folder you will find some example files to help you